 Once you’ve accomplished the first thing on your list, then “clear the computer screen.”

 Let your mind go blank.
 Compartmentalize.
-What you just accomplished is now done.
-Congratulate yourself.

 Now see the next thing being accomplished.
 Center and focus.
 Then hop to it and do it.

-You might think juggling three things at once is the key to getting things done.
+True, you might think juggling three things at once is the key to getting things done.